paulodLima/simulate-buy-product/README.md

 spring boot;

 🚀 running project
-To run the repository it is necessary to clone it, give mvn clean install, and run the ProductApiApplication class
+To run the repository it is necessary to clone it, give mvn clean install, and run the ProductApiApplication class;
+When the project is started it can be tested via swagger by the link http://localhost:8080/swagger-ui.html#/